Andres Barrios Fernandez

 Contact me by email or follow me on my social networks:

-I am an Assistant Professor at the School of Business and Economics at the Universidad de Los Andes, and an associate at the Centre for Economic Performance at LSE.
-I received my Ph.D. from the Department of Economics at LSE in 2019, and recently completed a postdoc at the Department of Economics at MIT.
+Welcome to my website!
+I am an Assistant Professor at the School of Business and Economics and the Director of the Human Development Lab at the Universidad de Los Andes.
+I am also an Associate at the Centre for Economic Performance at LSE, an Affiliate at the CEPR , and a Research Affiliate at IZA.
+I received my Ph.D. from the Department of Economics at LSE in 2019, and completed a postdoc at the Department of Economics at MIT in 2022.

 My research interests cover different topics in labor and public economics, but I primarily work on economics of education.
 Through my research, I aim to contribute to understanding and tackling inequality on educational attainment and on access to opportunities.